seralexeev/xrabbit.dev/README.md

 id: 76
 date: 31-05-2025
 media:
-  - media/76-1.jpg
+  - 76-1.jpg
 ```

 About power supply.
-At first I thought about using an RC lipo at 7000mah but decided to move away from this idea.
-It bothers me a bit that these batteries can be (although unlikely) quite dangerous.
-They need to be charged under supervision, they don’t have built-in BMS.
-But they give much higher discharge current (I probably won’t need > 10A) and are much lighter than a stack of 18650.
-I took a long time to choose and finally came across V mount batteries that are used in professional video production.
-These are already assembled 18650 batteries with built-in BMS.
-They can deliver 14.45V at 14A which looks more than enough and at the same time have a pretty good capacity.
+At first, I was thinking of using an rc lipo at 7000mah but decided to drop that idea.
+It bothers me a bit that these batteries can be (even if unlikely) pretty dangerous.
+You need to keep an eye on them while charging and they don't have a built-in BMS.
+But they can deliver way more discharge current (though I probably won't need > 10A) and they're much lighter than a stack of 18650s.
+I spent a long time choosing and eventually stumbled upon V mount batteries which are used in professional video production.
+These are already assembled 18650 packs with a built-in BMS.
+They can output 14.45V at 14A which seems more than enough and they have quite a decent capacity.

 ---